nosignalio/infra/README.md

 # infra

-All infra provisioned under `opshell.io`.
+All infra provisioned under `nosignal.io`.

+This is a combination of terraform for provisioning droplets and a Kubernetes cluster on DigitalOcean, Ansible for configuring stand-alone/mission specific droplets and Kubernetes resources for managing the k8s cluster.

+With the exception of Ansible, everything is provisioned and managed via CircleCI.

 ## Copyright